kyegomez/swarms-pytorch/README.md

 - Create hivemind model for robotics, 1 model that takes in X inputs from N robots and distributes tasks to individual or many robots
 - Swarm of liquid nets for text sequence modeling or vision
 - Swarm of Convnets for facial recognition?
+- Swarm of resnet
+- Make various swarm architecture backbone's so it's plug in and play like parallel, basic neural network style, fish school.
 - Swarm of transformers where each transformer is an expert and they all share the same weights so they can see each others knowledge, but inference is local.

 # License